Who this is for — Traders who want to turn their method from personal memory into a verifiable, updatable system that survives over time.

 - Method change log with rationale and expected impact.

-- Operational evidence: reports, audits, screenshots, and contextual notes.
+- Evidence: reports, audits, screenshots, contextual notes.

 - What it is: documentary infrastructure of the trading process.